Warzone2100/warzone2100/doc/js-functions.md

 together with the map.
 In this case, the only argument is a text label.
 The function returns an object that has a type variable defining what it is (in case this is unclear).
 This type will be one of `DROID`, `STRUCTURE`, `FEATURE`, `AREA`, `GROUP` or `POSITION`.
-The `AREA` has defined 'x', 'y', 'x2', and 'y2', while `POSITION` has only defined 'x' and 'y'.
+The `AREA` has defined "x", "y", "x2", and "y2", while `POSITION` has only defined "x" and "y".
-The `GROUP` type has defined 'type' and 'id' of the group, which can be passed to enumGroup().
+The `GROUP` type has defined "type" and "id" of the group, which can be passed to `enumGroup()`.
 This is a fast operation of O(log n) algorithmic complexity.
-If the label is not found, an undefined value is returned.
-If whatever object the label should point at no longer exists, a null value is returned.
+If the label is not found, an `undefined` value is returned.
+If whatever object the label should point at no longer exists, a `null` value is returned.

 You can also fetch a `STRUCTURE` or `FEATURE` type game object from a given map position (if any).
 This is a very fast operation of O(1) algorithmic complexity.
 Droids cannot be fetched in this